 Magma also may break through the ocean floor at a single spot, know as a hot spot, bringing about the formation of a volcanic island above it.
 As the oceanic plate slides across the hot spot, a series of volcanoes may be formed, as is the case for the Hawaiian Islands or Icelandic volcanoes.

 Molten magnetic rock solidifies in such a way that magnetic dipoles in it conserve the orientation of the Earth’s magnetic field.
-As this changes periodically, so does the magnetization recorded in the rocks.
+When the field reverses direction, so does the magnetization recorded in the rocks.
 The symmetric distribution about the trench of the magnetized rocks points clearly to spreading of the sea floor.

 Plates may converge on each other, as in subduction along the Pacific shore of South America, or diverge from each other, as is probably happening in the Great African Rift, or slide alongside each other, as in the San Andreas Fault in California.
 Sometimes, two zones of continental crust may converge, piling up mighty mountain chains, as has been the case with the Pyrenees, the Alps or the Appalachians and is still going on in the Himalayas.

 Iceland is a fascinating geological showplace where the mid-ocean mountain range has been pushed up above the water level by a local hot spot.
 Over time, the country has moved relative to the hot spot, leaving volcanic craters along the path.
 The whole island country sits astride the rift between the North American and European plates.

 Plate tectonics tells us that the continents we know have been in different configurations over the eons, sometimes separate, sometimes joined together into different large continents.
 At least once, they were joined together into a single supercontinent called Pangea, about which, more later.

 In our solar system, plate tectonics is unique to Earth; no continental plates are known on other planets.
 Plate tectonics is of great importance for the evolution of living organisms.